 The Role of Data.
-Different data taxonomies for process modeling can be found in [34][25].
-Weske [33] depicts the role of data within processes according to data visibility, interaction, transfer and support to routing logic.
-Aalst [30] distinguishes two main types of data: case and non-case.
+Different data taxonomies for process modeling can be found in [33][24].
+Weske [32] depicts the role of data within processes according to data visibility, interaction, transfer and support to routing logic.
+Aalst [29] distinguishes two main types of data: case and non-case.
 Case data is the data used by system applications to support activities.
 Non-case data can be divided into support data, if it affects the process routing logic, and management data, if it is produced by the process execution environment (e.g. audit trails).
-Muchlen [34] does the same distinction under a different analysis.

-In fact, this work simplifies this taxonomy into data generated and consumed by processes [34].
+This work simplifies this taxonomy into data generated and consumed by processes [33].
 The reason behind this simplification - the increasingly blurry boundary between data exposed for process routing decisions and pure application data - lead us, finally, to the notion of data-intensive system.

-In data-intensive systems, the data consumed and generated by some of system elements is related with the production of other system elements [34].
+In data-intensive systems, the data consumed and generated by some system elements is related with the production of other system elements [33].